Jkirk2/project-3-jkirk2-masonh1/README.txt

     more restrictive system calls only allows for rudimentary tests, while the user-space tests utilize member variables and more precise edge case setup.

+Github:
+	Issues uploading all the files to the git using the command line due to large files after make clean and mr proper.
+We instead manually uploaded the required files manually to the git.
+In include/linux github truncated syscalls.h from the list, we are unable to know if it has been replaced with our edited file.

 How to compile and run tests:

     Run the following commands for each file.